ryanedmundkessler/simultaneous_confidence_bands/README.md

 ## References

 Montiel Olea, José Luis and Mikkel Plagborg-Møller.
-2018.
+2019.
 Simultaneous Confidence Bands: Theory, Implementation, and an Application to SVARs.
-Working paper.
+Journal of Applied Econometrics.